How to Get an Emotional Support Animal (ESA) Letter in Minneapolis, MN

 • The employer can provide another accommodation that would allow the employee to perform the job (though alternative options would have to be discussed with the employee).

-Where Can You Take Your ESA in Minneapolis, Minnesota
+Public Access Minneapolis ESA Laws: Where Can You Take Your ESA in Minneapolis?

 In Minneapolis, Minnesota, ESAs are only legally guaranteed housing rights and reasonable accommodation in the workplace.
 Unfortunately, they are not protected under the ADA and therefore aren’t entitled to public access rights in the same way that service dogs are.

-With that said, there are plenty of pet-friendly locations, attractions, and businesses in Minneapolis that welcome ESAs.
+With that said, there are plenty of pet-friendly locations, attractions, and businesses in Minneapolis that welcome ESAs like they would any pet.
 With so much to explore, you’re sure to always find fun activities to enjoy together.
 Some of our personal favorite pet-friendly spots in Minneapolis include La Quinta Inn & Suites, which is a pet-friendly hotel, and Minnehaha Dog Park, a 6.6-acre off-leash park.
-You can also grab a bite with your ESA at the restaurant Unleashed Hounds and Hops
+You can also grab a bite with your ESA at the restaurant Unleashed Hounds and Hops.

 husky sitting at cafe